 Climate Control Systems

-Historically, homes were built around a centrally located heat source.
+Historically, homes were built around a single centrally located heat source.
 Initially the source was a wood burning fireplace.
 There was no “air conditioning” because it wasn’t until the early 1900’s that Willis Carrier invented it.
 Even by 1965 only about 10% of US homes had the luxury of air cooling.
 Early cooling technologies were screened porches, shade and open windows to allow the breeze in.

 New Fuels Changed Everything